 Cedar Point, which refers to itself as "The Roller Coaster Capital of the World," certainly has a lot of coasters.
 Thrill machine number 17 -- 17! -- will be different from the rest.
-Valravn, which is scheduled to open in 2016, will take passengers up well over 200 foot and dangle them just over the edge of a vertical drop.
-Then it will let them hang there...and hang there.
+Valravn is now open.
+It takes passengers up well over 200 foot and dangle them just over the edge of a vertical drop.
+Then it lets them hang there...and hang there.

 And for good measure: hang there.